Glacier Hike and Waterfalls - From Reykjavik - EI56

 Bring with you: Warm waterproof clothes, sturdy hiking shoes.
 Meals / packed lunch (we also make a stop where you can buy food).

 Minimum age: 10 years

 We head out of Reykjavik after pickup.
-On our way to Solheimajokull glacier, where we will go glacier hiking, we will make two stops on the south coast, both at Seljalandsfoss waterfall and Skogafoss waterfall.
-(One Icelandic word probably convenient to learn; "foss" which means waterfall).
+We kick off the tour by driving to Solheimajokull glacier, where we will go glacier hiking.
 All necessary equipment is provided for the glacier hike but you will need to bring with you packed lunch (we‘ll also make a stop on the way where you can buy food).